Protocols and Amendments

 Note that the IACUC’s approval dates for your protocols may not coincide with funding periods.

 The USDA, DoD, and VA require annual review of animal protocols by the IACUC.
 The USDA stipulates that these renewals must be done no less than annually.
 Protocols with USDA regulated species, or with USDA, DoD, or VA funding, will undergo continuing review annually to address this requirement.

 Protocol expiration notices are sent to the Principal Investigator by the IACUC Office approximately three (3) months prior to the expiration date.

-Work described in the protocol may not be continued past the approved dates unless a protocol renewal is already in place.
+Work described in the protocol may not be continued past the approved dates unless a protocol renewal is already approved by the IACUC.

 Renewals (De Novo Reviews)